Student Code of Conduct and Title IX

 25. Leaving the scene - attempting to flee or unlawfully leaving the area of an accident, crime, a College violation (and/or areas of potential accidents, crimes, or violations), or avoiding being apprehended or questioning by the College or other law enforcement agencies

-26. Publicity and Posting – distributing promotional material that is not approved by the Office of Campus Life and/or the Housing and Residence Life Office
+- a.
+Distributing promotional material that is not approved by the Office of Student Life and Leadership Development and/or the Housing and Residence Life Office.

 28. Rules - failure to abide by any of the College’s published policies, rules, and regulations, or any of the published policies of Housing and Residence Life